iamjannisgrimm/TranscribeToggleMac/README.md

 4. **✨ Watch the magic** - Your transcribed text appears exactly where your cursor is

 Perfect for:
+- Orchestrating Agents
-- 📧 Writing emails and messages
+- Writing emails and messages
-- 📝 Taking meeting notes
+- Taking meeting notes
-- 📋 Filling out forms
+- Filling out forms
-- 💬 Social media posts
-- 📚 Content creation
-- 🎯 Any text input task
+- Any text input task

 ## 🚀 Get Started in 60 Seconds